-No further assessment is required for these features, with the exception of the pre-19th field system.
 The recommended mitigatory measures for the category D features involve basic recording.
-The category C features require detailed recording, particularly involving the production of a measured survey using a total station theodolite.
-The two category B features should not be directly affected by the development, although their setting will be significantly altered.
+The category C features require detailed recording, particularly involving the production of a measured survey, using a total station theodolite.
+Capel y Graig Lodge and the boundary wall should not be directly affected by the development, although their setting will be significantly altered.
 Cadw must be consulted in relation to developments impacting on listed buildings.
-It is recommended that any building close to the boundary wall is no higher than the wall, so that the view from outside is not compromised.
+It is recommended that no building should be visible from outside the boundary wall, so that the view from outside is not compromised.